 Add Control Panel Shortcut to Right-click Menu

-Follow the steps below to create a control panel shortcut to right-click menu:
+Follow the steps below to add a control panel to the right-click menu in Windows 10:

 Step 2.
-Once Registry Editor Opens, follow the below location in Registry Editor:
+Once the Registry Editor Opens, follow the location below in the Registry Editor:

 Step 4.
-On the right side, double click on (Default) and Edit String dialog box will appears on your screen.
+On the right side, double click on (Default) and an Edit String dialog box will appear on your screen.
 Enter the following command under the Value data box: